SaikrishnaPanda/dummyirctc/README.md

 1. Users can check the ordered food delivery status (Accepted, Preparing, On the Way, Delivered, Canceled).
 2. Users can cancel the ordered food.

-Feel free to ask if you need any more help!